opentmf/opentmf-web-clients/README.md

 ### Mutual TLS support:
-It supports Mutual TLS given you provide at least keyStore in certificate parameters.
+Both openid abd basic webclient libraries support Mutual TLS authentication through simple configuration.
+At least keyStore should be provided in certificate parameters.
 It will complain if both mTls and proxy configurations are provided.
 Truststore certificate is optional.
 Passwords for certificates are optional.
-For more information on configuring for Mutual TLS support please check [MTLS Readme](./README_MTLS.md)
+For more information on configuring for Mutual TLS support please check [Mutual TLS Configuration](./README_MTLS.md).

 ## Version History
 ### 1.0.0